Smashed Meatball Sliders

 Step 2: Cook the Meatballs

 Heat the griddle to about 400-425°F. Place the meatballs on the griddle and cook for about 60-90 seconds.
 Then, flip the balls over to the other side.
-Use your spatula to gently press down each meatball to flatten it out.
+Use your spatula to press down each meatball to gently flatten it.
 You want the meatballs to be about 1/3″ to 1/2″ thick.

 Don’t press the meatballs too thin, as they may start to crumble.